TunaHim/Germany-wind-solar-complementarity-2018/README.md

 python scripts/create_capacity_weighting_notebook.py
 ```

-## Main limitations
+## Method limitations

+The capacity-factor calculations are simplified resource proxies and do not represent individual power plants.

+### Wind

-- 10 m wind is extrapolated to 100 m with a generic power-law profile and a generic
+* 10 m wind is extrapolated to 100 m using a generic power-law profile.
+* A generic turbine power curve is used.
-  turbine curve; actual plant hub heights, wakes, availability, and curtailment are
+* Actual plant hub heights, turbine specifications, wakes, availability, and curtailment are not modelled.

-  not modelled.
+### Solar

-- Solar conversion uses a simplified horizontal-panel, temperature-aware model without
+* Solar conversion uses a simplified horizontal-panel, temperature-aware model.
-  tilt, orientation, snow, or inverter/clipping losses.
-- Validation is national and annual (daily) or one-month (hourly), not plant-level or
-  multi-year.
+* Tilt, orientation, snow, inverter losses, and clipping are not modelled.

+### Validation and scope

+* Validation is against national generation rather than individual plants.
+* The daily analysis covers 2018.
+* The hourly analysis is a November 2018 case study, not a full-year hourly validation.
-- A 50/50 hybrid is a hypothetical equal-rated-capacity portfolio, not Germany's
-  actual historical mix.
+* The 50/50 hybrid is a hypothetical equal-rated-capacity portfolio, not Germany's actual historical generation mix.
+* Low-output events are resource-screening diagnostics.
+Demand, storage, imports, transmission constraints, dispatchable generation, and electricity-system adequacy are not modelled.
+* One year of analysis should not be interpreted as a long-term climate climatology.

+## License and data attribution

+Code is released under the **MIT License**.

+* **SMARD:** Bundesnetzagentur | SMARD.de, CC BY 4.0.
+* **COSMO-REA6:** © Deutscher Wetterdienst (DWD), according to the applicable open-data terms.
+* **OPSD:** Open Data Commons Open Database License (ODbL).

 ## Roadmap

-- **Later:** extend the hourly pipeline to additional years if a use-case justifies it.
+* Extend the hourly analysis to additional years if a specific research or energy-system use case justifies it.

-## License

-Code is released under the MIT License.
-SMARD data is attributed to **Bundesnetzagentur | SMARD.de, CC BY 4.0**.
-COSMO-REA6 is © Deutscher Wetterdienst (DWD), open-data terms.
-OPSD data is published under the Open Data Commons Open Database License (ODbL).